 Together with our partners, we have permanently protected some of the Bay’s special places like Werowocomoco, Blackwater National Wildlife Refuge, Harriet Tubman Underground Railroad National Historical Park, Mallows Bay National Marine Sanctuary, Fort Monroe National Monument, Elktonia Beach and Pissacoack along Fones Cliffs on the Rappahannock River.

-The Chesapeake Conservancy serves as a catalyst for change, advancing strong public and private partnerships, developing and using new technology, and driving innovation throughout our work.
+Chesapeake Conservancy serves as a catalyst for change, advancing strong public and private partnerships, developing and using new technology and driving innovation throughout our work.
 We empower the conservation community with access to the latest data and technology.

-We work in close partnership with the National Park Service, the U.S. Environmental Protection Agency’s Chesapeake Bay Program, the United States Fish and Wildlife Service, as well as other federal, state and local agencies, private foundations, and corporations to advance conservation.
+We work in close partnership with the National Park Service, the U.S. Environmental Protection Agency’s Chesapeake Bay Program, the United States Fish and Wildlife Service, the Bureau of Land Management, the U.S. Geological Survey, as well as other federal, state and local agencies, private foundations and corporations to advance conservation.